aws/eks-anywhere/designs/full-cluster-lifecycle-api-cloudstack.md

 ## Overview of Solution

 The EKS-A controller running in management cluster fully manages workload clusters, including reconciling EKS-A CRDs and installing the CNI in the workload cluster.
-The CloudStack cluster reconciling flow is similar to [vsphere reconciler](images/cluster_reconcile.png) which watches resources (eg. CAPI objects) and use an event handler to enqueue reconcile requests in response to those events.
+Though with different machine provider, the CloudStack cluster reconciling process watches and reconciles the same CAPI objects and eksa cluster object as vsphere, the reconciliation flow is similar to [vsphere reconciler](images/cluster_reconcile.png) which watches resources and use an event handler to enqueue reconcile requests in response to those events.

 In order to maintain same level of validations logic we currently run in CLI, we'll import validations into data validation and run time validation.
 * Data validation: Kubernetes offers validation webhook for CRDs which runs data validation before accepted by kube-api server.
 Data validations should be light and fast.
-* Run time validation: some validations require calling the CloudStack API, which is too heavy for the webhook.
-We will implement those validations in a separate datacenter reconciler.
-This flow is similar to [vSphere datacenter reconciler](https://github.com/aws/eks-anywhere/blob/main/designs/full-cluster-lifecycle-api.md?plain=1#L82)
+* Run time validation: some validations require calling the CloudStack API, like if provided availability zone/account exits, which is too heavy for the webhook.
+We will implement those validations in a separate datacenter reconciler, and block the reconciliation process on failure, which is similar to [vSphere datacenter reconciler](https://github.com/aws/eks-anywhere/blob/main/designs/full-cluster-lifecycle-api.md?plain=1#L82)

 ### Defaults